brunoruviaro/ardour4-tutorial/_posts/2014-07-17-equalizing.md

 through the use of EQ, you first need to find out where the two instruments overlap.

 Here's one approach.
-In the *Calf Equalizer 5 Band* Plugin shown above (or the *Triple Band Parametric with Shelves*), select an appropriate Band for one of the instruments.
+Using a-EQ or any equivalent EQ plugin, select an appropriate Band for one of the instruments.
 In the case of a bass guitar, it would be a low frequency band (start at, say, 100 Hz).
 Boost the "*gain*" to 10dB, change the "*Q*" (also called "bandwidth") so that is a